Bridges have been some of the most important structures in civilizations all over the world.

 32. Lupu Bridge

 The Lupu Bridge is a through arch bridge the spans the Huangpu River in Shanghai, China.
-It was named after one of the districts of the city which it connects.
+It was named after one of the districts of the city to which it connects.
 This district seized to exist in 2011 though but the bridge retained its name.

 With a total length of 750 meters (2,461 feet), it is the second-longest steel arch bridge in the world.
 The bridge was constructed between 2000 and 2003 and cost a whopping 2.5 billion yuan (about $302 million) to build.
-The steel structure cost over 1/4 of that alone.
+The steel structure costs over 1/4 of that alone.

 33. Magdeburg Water Bridge

 The Magdeburg Water Bridge is a navigable aqueduct located near the city of Magdeburg in central Germany.
 It crosses the river Elbe and connects the Mittellandkanal to the west and the Elbe-Havel Canal to the east of the river.

 It has a total length of 918 meters (3,012 feet) of which 690 meters is over land and 228 meters is over water.
 Its purpose was to allow large commercial ships to easily cross the river Elbe without having to actually descend into it.
 It is the largest canal underbridge in Europe.